-Outline and explain the different stages of the budgeting process, and state what the benefits of setting budgets can be.
+Outline and explain the different stages of the budgeting process, and state the benefits of setting budgets.

 What are Limiting Factors to a budget?
 Explain the importance of budgetary control, and describe a method a manager can use to control his budget allocated to his section of “budgetary review”.

 To demonstrate how tricky the above question can be, let’s carefully analyze the question above.
-Indeed, the series of questions you see above are all considered as one question.
+Indeed, the questions you see above are all considered one question.

-Therefore, in a typical Cambridge International College Exams Paper, what you see above may be a question 1, 2, 3, etc.
+Therefore, in a typical Cambridge International College Exams Paper, the above may be a question 1, 2, 3, etc.

 Henceforth, you may ask, “How do I answer this Cambridge International College – Accounting and Finance in Business and Management – Past Question and Answer on Budgeting?

 Surely, this question has multiple questions under it.